Julian and Gregorian calendars

-It acquired it's final form in 8 AD.
+It acquired its final form in 8 AD.

 And that "sometimes" differentiate it from the Gregorian calendar.

-It was made simpler in Julian calendar - each 4th year was made a "leap year" and has 366 days.
+It was made simpler in Julian calendar - each 4th year was made a "leap year" and had 366 days.
 So the length of a year in Julian calendar is 365.25 days which is much closer to a real tropical year.

-But not that close - now calendar lags behind for 11 minutes 14 seconds each year.
+But not that close - now the calendar lags for 11 minutes 14 seconds each year.
 It's a whole day in 128 years.
 This leads to the fact that some of the dates related to astronomical phenomena, such as the astronomical vernal equinox, will begin to shift to the beginning of the calendar year.

 Now Julian calendar is used only by few orthodox churches like Serbian and Russian.

-Julian calendar still lagging behind Gregorian - every 100 years (if the century is not divided by 4 without residue) by 1 day or by 3 days per 400 years.
+Julian calendar is still lagging behind Gregorian - every 100 years (if the century is not divided by 4 without residue) by 1 day or by 3 days per 400 years.
 This difference is 13 days by the 20th century.